JIAOJIAOMEI/Evolution_algorithm/Experiment19/Results/results.md

 1. Baldwin and Lmarckian are faster than baseline at first on F5(unimodal), F8(multimodal), and F21(multimodal with fixed dimensions).
 Especially, Lamarckian algorithm is the fastest at first.
 2. The learning is not always good.
 Sometimes it is a waste of evaluations.
 Because of the learning, Baldwin and Lamarckian algorithms run out of evaluations before baseline.
 They stopped almost half way compared to baseline.
-3. Baldwin and Lamarckian algorithms have higher chances to jump out of local optima as one can see the bandwith of the fitness value is wider and lower than baseline.
+3. Baldwin and Lamarckian algorithms have higher chances to jump out of local optima as one can see the bandwith of the fitness value is wider and lower than baseline on F21(multimodal with fixed dimensions).